 Retirement income aficionados have been studying two fresh ideas for reducing the cost of retirement: Tontines and longevity insurance.
-Both concepts are active ingredients in the LIFE (Lifetime Income for the Elderly) idea recently proposed Canadian economist Bonnie-Jeanne MacDonald.
+Both concepts are active ingredients in the LIFE (Lifetime Income for the Elderly) idea recently proposed by Canadian economist Bonnie-Jeanne MacDonald.

 MacDonald, who was a guest speaker at the Defined Contribution Institutional Investors Association Conference in New York last fall, described LIFE in an essay published in January by the Toronto-based C.D.
 Howe Institute, which is dedicated to “economically sound” public policies that can raise living standards.